BrianDouglasIE/MothTrap/README.md

 # MothTrap

-MothContainer is a small Dependency Injection Container for Raku.
+MothTrap is a small Dependency Injection Container for Raku.

 ## Installation